 Researchers have long known of a connection between sex hormone levels and behavior, with numerous studies linking both estrogen and testosterone to anxiety.

 Interestingly, both low and high levels of estrogen may have negative effects on your mood.
-Low estrogen is associated with mood swings and sleep issues, while high estrogen levels are linked to feelings of anxiety and depression.
+Low estrogen is associated with mood swings and sleep issues or maybe hair loss, while high estrogen levels are linked to feelings of anxiety and depression.